 706 Ocean Ln, Imperial Beach, CA 91932– north of Palm Ave

-Imperial Beach is located just 2 miles north of the U.S. /Mexican Border.
-You are only allowed to walk your dog south of Imperial Beach Blvd in South Imperial Beach or north of Palm Ave.
-You will be sited if you try to walk between the two.
+Imperial Beach is just 2 miles north of the U.S. /Mexican Border.
+You can only walk your dog south of Imperial Beach Blvd in South Imperial Beach or north of Palm Ave, and you will be sited if you try to walk between the two.
 Also, dogs are not allowed on the Imperial Beach Pier.

 Of particular note, I do not recommend visiting Imperial Beach after a rainstorm as the bacteria levels in the ocean waters is always extremely high.
 Please take this into account if you plan to visit.